-Form of the shares: bearer.
+Form of the shares: in bearer form for shares admitted to Euroclear or in pure registered form within IZNES' "DEEP" system.
 This sub-fund can be used in unit-linked life insurance policies.

 Fractional shares: all shares are broken down into ten-thousandths of shares.